alesanabriav/instaproud/advices.md

 ### Don't be clever.

-Don't try to write complicated code on purpose to show how smart you are
+Don't try to write complicated code on purpose to show how smart you are.

 ### SRP (single responsibility principle)
 "Clean Code" by Uncle Bob